How to Say Goodbye to Your Extraordinary Guide Dog (+ 3 Self-Care Tips)

 Many of us feel guilty for something that we couldn’t help.

-Try talking to people who know you well, and care about you, or reach out to your guide dog school for support or even a professional counsellor.
+Try talking to people who know you well, and care about you, or reach out to your guide dog school for support or even a professional counselor.

 Stage 5: Negotiating